What Sponsors Actually Look for in a Newsletter Media Kit (And How to Win More Sponsorships)

 Trends over time (e.g., “average CTR has grown 15% over the last 6 months”)

-3. Placement Options, Pricing, and Risk
+3. Sponsorship Options, Pricing, and Risk Transparency

 They want to know how they can show up—and at what cost.